-Alfa Romeo check engine can come on due to something as simple as a loose gas cap but it can also be an indication of a problem with the engine, transmission, or EVAP system.
+Alfa Romeo check engine can come on due to something as simple as a loose gas cap, but it can also indicate a problem with the engine, transmission, or EVAP system.

 The check engine light in itself does not provide much information to help the driver know what is wrong.
-In this guide, we go over common problems that trigger Alfa Romeo check engine light and how to further troubleshoot the problem with an OBD-II scanner.
+In this guide, we go over common problems that trigger Alfa Romeo's check engine light and troubleshoot the problem with an OBD-II scanner further.

-Common symptoms that you notice when Alfa Romeo light comes on:
+Common symptoms that you notice when the Alfa Romeo light comes on:

 - Engine running rough

 - Check engine on or flashing.

 - Lack of power